danielmccluskey/reach-randomiser/README.md

 - **.NET Framework 4.8**: Ensure you have .NET Framework 4.8 installed on your system.
 - **Halo Reach Editing Kit**: This tool requires the Halo Reach Editing Kit (HREK) to be installed and properly set up.

-## Installation and Usage

-1. **Extract HREK**: Begin by extracting a fresh copy of `HREK.7z`.
-2. **Run Reach-Randomiser**: Execute the Reach-Randomiser program.
-If necessary, adjust the default path of your HREK installation in the main function.
-3. **Package Scenario Files**: Package each scenario file using the provided tools in the HREK.
-4. **Enjoy Randomized Maps**: The generated map files will now feature randomized enemies, enhancing the unpredictability and replayability of the game.

 ## Roadmap (TODO)